 Figure out all of those acronyms you’ve been avoiding.

 Alphabet Soup was so much more fun and delicious than Alphabet Money, which is what the financial media feels like some days.
 ETF, RRSP, TFSA, CPP, EI…. omg.
 The thing is, those acronyms are all super important to understand at a basic level if you want to rock your money.
-(Here’s a millennial’s guide to the TFSA and the RRSP to get you started.)
+(Here’s a millennial’s guide to the TFSA and the RRSP to get you started, and this post covers CPP and how much you can expect to receive.)

 I have to do all that?
 Halp.